OverlookHorizon/OLHZN_Track/README.md

 Overlook Horizon Inc. (OLHZN) is a 501(c)(3) non-profit charitable organization in the United States with the goal of educating and inspiring the next generation of scientists and engineers to shape our world.
 We fly high altitude weather balloons for science and fun!
 If you like our work, please consider making a tax-dedutible donation to help support us at: http://donorbox.org/olhzn

-## OLHZN_Track Software
+## About the OLHZN-Track Software

-This is a fork of David Akerman's FlexTrack library: https://github.com/daveake/FlexTrack
+This is originally a fork of David Akerman's FlexTrack library: https://github.com/daveake/FlexTrack

-This is an Arduino Mega based APRS radio tracking system for high altitude weather balloons.
+This is an Arduino based radio position tracking & data logging system intended for high altitude weather balloons flights.

-This code provides simultaneous (where legal and supported by the hardware installed) transmission of radio telemetry via RTTY and APRS on OLHZN Arduino circuit boards for High Altitude Ballooning.
+This code provides transmission of radio telemetry via APRS as well as telemetry logging on OLHZN Arduino Mega compatible circuit boards for High Altitude Ballooning.

 ## Buy an OLHZN Circuit Board